-- client and server implementation. - standardized url handling such as /api/persons?filter[title]=John and /api/persons/{id} - sorting, filtering, paging of resources - attaching link and meta information to resources. - inserting, updating and deleting of resources. - support to request complex object graphs in a single request with JSON:API inclusions. - support for partial objects with sparse field sets. - atomically create, update and delete multiple with jsonpatch.com. - a flexible module API to choose and extend the feature set of Crnk. - eased testing with the client implementation providing type-safe stubs to access server repositories. - repositories providing runtime/meta information about Crnk to implement, for example, documentation and UI automation. - generation of type-safe client stubs (currently Typescript as target language implemented) - binding of Angular components with ngrx-json-api to Crnk endpoints. - filters and decorates to intercept and modify all aspects of an application and Crnk. - a module API to build and plugin-in reusable Crnk modules.
-Crnk comes with number of such (optional) modules to integrate with third-party libraries and frameworks.
+- popular frameworks like Spring Boot, JEE, Vert.x. - reactive and classical/blocking programming model. - standardized url handling: e.g. /api/persons?filter[title]=John and /api/persons/{id} - sorting, filtering, pagination. - attaching link and meta information to resources. - inserting, updating and deleting of resources. - support to request complex object graphs in a single request with JSON:API inclusions. - support for partial objects with sparse field sets. - atomically create, update and delete multiple with jsonpatch.com. - a flexible module API to choose and extend the feature set of Crnk. - eased testing with the client implementation providing type-safe stubs to access server repositories. - repositories providing runtime/meta information about Crnk to implement, for example, documentation and UI automation. - generation of type-safe client stubs (currently Typescript as target language implemented) - filters and decorates to intercept and modify all aspects of an application and Crnk.